interrogator/jason-lee-iran/README.md

 ![29.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i29.jpg)

-I was walking down the street and noticed some delicious Khoresht-e Bademjan launching its savory aroma out of it's windows.
-Jokes, I was actually starving and figured 'that goey and pretty gross looking stuff may be the only food I see in awhile'.
+I was walking down the street and noticed some delicious Khoresht-e Bademjan launching its savory aroma out of its windows.
+Jokes, I was actually starving and figured 'that gooey and pretty gross looking stuff may be the only food I see in awhile'.

 > Shiraz, Iran